Unit Budget & Calendar Tools

 Sources of income

-One well-planned fundraiser per year, such as selling popcorn, will prevent having to ask families for extra money every week.
+A well-planned fundraiser, such as selling popcorn or Scout’s Own, will prevent having to ask families for extra money every month.
 And it will keep your young people from getting worn out by too much fundraising.

 In some units, an additional fundraiser in the spring adds needed income.